 A trailblazing BBC broadcaster who broke the glass ceiling twice by becoming the first woman to host the flagship breakfast shows on both Radio 1 and Radio 2.

-Zoe Ball carved her path in British broadcasting with an irrepressible energy and relatable charm.
-Starting out as a researcher, she quickly graduated to presenting youth TV shows like 'The Big Breakfast' and 'Live & Kicking,' becoming a familiar face to a generation.
-Her radio breakthrough was historic: taking over Radio 1's breakfast show in 1997, she shattered a long-standing male monopoly.
-Decades later, she repeated the feat on Radio 2, the UK's most popular station, bringing her warm, conversational style to millions of morning listeners.
-Her career, marked by both professional highs and public personal challenges, reflects a resilience that has cemented her status as a beloved and pioneering figure in British media.
+Zoe Ball took over Radio 1's breakfast show in 1997, shattering a long-standing male monopoly.
+Starting as a researcher, she presented youth TV shows like 'The Big Breakfast' and 'Live & Kicking.'
+Decades later, she repeated the feat on Radio 2, the UK's most popular station.
+Her career includes professional highs and public personal challenges, reflecting a resilience that made her a pioneering figure in British media.

 1965–1980